 Convince us that we should accept your talk – your abstract is a teaser to the audience, but your detailed description is where you show the review committee why you should be on stage.
 We don’t need a novel, but the more you help us see how cool/unique/timely/etc. your talk is, the better chance it has of being accepted.
-Do not send slides as your detailed description, but you can link to them in your submission as supporting evidence if you like.
+Do not just upload slides.
+You can link to them in your submission as supporting evidence as part of your detailed description if you like, but you should still take the time to describe your presentation in the uploaded document.

 Spelling does count!
 Let spell check do its job and present us with a professional looking submission.
 Also, sentences start with capital letters.
 As for oxford commas and spaces after a period, we’ve agreed to disagree on those for now.

 On a similar note – Spell ShmooCon and Shmoo correctly.
 Your submission stands out for the wrong reasons if these words are presented incorrectly.
 There is only one C in ShmooCon and not a one in the word Shmoo.
 Bonus points if you remember to capitalize the single C.

 Finally, please be respectful to those who have come before us.
 Where appropriate, reference prior art and the work of others in this space.
 We will admit that the records of who has done what in the hacker community can be hard to piece together and prior art is often hidden in strange places.
-However, if the Program Committee does a quick Google search on your topic area, we would expect to see relevant and directly related prior art referenced in your submission and presentation.
+However, if the review committee does a quick Google search on your topic area, we would expect to see relevant and directly related prior art referenced in your submission and presentation, if appropriate.

 Members of TSG and select ShmooCon volunteers review all submissions.